-The Deputy University Secretary (or their nominee) will convene a Fitness to Study Panel to consider the case and will act as clerk to the Panel.

-The Members of the Panel will usually be:

-- The Director of Student Health and Inclusion or Director of Student Life and Wellbeing who will act as Chair - An academic representative of the student's school (usually the Senior Tutor or supervisor) - A representative of the student's faculty (usually the Faculty Education Director or the Faculty Head of Student Administration) - An appropriate senior representative from Student Services who has not been involved in supporting the student or - The Senior Residential Life Manager or relevant Manager of Residential Life if, at the point of referral, the student lived in student residences.

-In addition, the following may be invited to sit on the Panel:

-- A representative from Disability Services if appropriate - A representative from the Visa Team if the student is a Tier 4 student - A representative from the Global Opportunities team if the student is a Study Abroad student.
+- 5.3 The Deputy University Secretary (or their nominee) will convene a Fitness to Study Panel to consider the case and will act as clerk to the Panel. - 5.4 The Members of the Panel will usually be: - The Director of Student Health and Inclusion, Director of Student Life and Wellbeing or Head of Complex Student Casework and Safeguarding who will act as Chair; - An academic representative of the student's school (usually the Senior Tutor or supervisor); - A representative of the student's faculty (usually the Faculty Education Director or the Faculty Head of Student Administration); - A Residential Life manager or Deputy Head of Student Wellbeing. - 5.5 In addition, the following may be invited to advise the Panel: - A representative from Disability Services if appropriate; - A representative from the Student Visas team if the student holds a student visa; - A representative from the Global Opportunities team if the student is a Study Abroad student. - 5.6 In most cases the student will be asked to attend a psychiatric and/or occupational health or other professional assessment and a report will be produced for the Panel including an opinion on the student's fitness to study.
+Alternatively, the student may be able to provide their own medical evidence.
+The final decision as to whether the student is fit to study will be made by the Panel.

-The member of Student Services who has been supporting the student may be invited to attend the meeting to give information but will not be part of the decision-making process.
-The student will have the opportunity to submit documents for the Panel to consider and will be sent a copy of any documents seen by the Panel, unless it is considered that receiving the documents will be detrimental to the student's health.

-The student may request to attend the Panel meeting or may ask for a representative to attend on their behalf, such as a Student Adviser from the Just Ask team in the Students' Union.
-The Chair will decide whether a student should attend, which may not be appropriate in all cases.
-The student does not have to attend; the meeting can go ahead in their absence.

-The Panel may order the proceedings at its discretion and may call witnesses if required.
-The Panel may request further medical evidence.
-If a Panel is convened following an emergency suspension under section 3, medical evidence will be required regarding the student's fitness to study before the Panel meets.